The Belonging Co

-The Belonging Co is a contemporary worship music band founded by Henry Seeley, originating from The Belonging Co church in Nashville, Tennessee.
-The collective has released five live albums, All the Earth (2017), Awe + Wonder (2019), See the Light (2021), Here (2022) and Now (2022).
+The Belonging Co is a contemporary worship music band founded by Henry Seeley, originating from the Belonging Co church in Nashville, Tennessee.
+The collective has released seven live albums, All the Earth (2017), Awe + Wonder (2019), See the Light (2021), Here (2022), Now (2022), PNEUMA (2023) and Eden (2025).

 History

-The Belonging Co made its debut in 2017, released their first live album, All the Earth, on September 8, 2017.
-The album debuted on Billboards Top Christian Albums Chart at number two, having sold 3,000 equivalent album units in its first week of sales.
-The promotional single, "Peace Be Still" featuring Lauren Daigle, debuted at number 35 on the US Hot Christian Songs, and spent a total of five weeks on the chart.
+The Belonging Co made its debut in 2017, releasing its first live album, All the Earth, on September 8, 2017.
+The album debuted on Billboards Top Christian Albums chart at number two, having sold 3,000 equivalent album units in its first week of sales.
+The promotional single, "Peace Be Still", featuring Lauren Daigle, debuted at number 35 on the US Hot Christian Songs and spent a total of five weeks on the chart.

-On March 23, 2018, The Belonging Co released "Isn't He (This Jesus)" featuring Natalie Grant, as their first career single.
-The song debuted at number 27 on the US Hot Christian Songs chart, and spent two weeks on the chart.
-On September 9, 2019, The Belonging Co released "Hosanna" featuring Kari Jobe as the first promotional single from their second live album, Awe + Wonder, slated for release on September 13.
+On March 23, 2018, the Belonging Co released "Isn't He (This Jesus)", featuring Natalie Grant, as its first career single.
+The song debuted at number 27 on the US Hot Christian Songs chart and spent two weeks there.
+On September 9, 2019, the Belonging Co released "Hosanna", featuring Kari Jobe, as the first promotional single from its second live album, Awe + Wonder, slated for release on September 13.
 Awe + Wonder was released on September 13, 2019.
-The album debuted at number 38 on the Top Christian Albums Chart.
+The album debuted at number 38 on the Top Christian Albums chart.

-On March 27, 2020, The Belonging Co released "Holy (Song of the Ages)" featuring Andrew Holt, as a single.
+On March 27, 2020, the Belonging Co released "Holy (Song of the Ages)" featuring Andrew Holt, as a single.
 On February 5, 2021, The Belonging Co released "Every Victory" featuring Danny Gokey as a single.
 "Every Victory" peaked at number 29 on the US Hot Christian Songs Chart.
-On March 5, 2021, The Belonging Co released "Turn Your Eyes" featuring Natalie Grant as a single.
-On April 2, 2021, The Belonging Co released "The Truth" featuring Lauren Strahm and Andrew Holt as a single.
-On May 7, 2021, The Belonging Co released "War Cry" featuring Henry Seeley as the first promotional single from See the Light, their third live album was slated for release on May 21.
-On May 14, 2021, The Belonging Co released "Eyes on You" featuring Sarah Reeves as the second promotional single from See the Light.
+On March 5, 2021, the Belonging Co released "Turn Your Eyes" featuring Natalie Grant as a single.
+On April 2, 2021, the Belonging Co released "The Truth" featuring Lauren Strahm and Andrew Holt as a single.
+On May 7, 2021, the Belonging Co released "War Cry" featuring Henry Seeley as the first promotional single from See the Light, its third live album was slated for release on May 21.
+On May 14, 2021, the Belonging Co released "Eyes on You" featuring Sarah Reeves as the second promotional single from See the Light.
 See the Light was released on May 21, 2021.

 Members

-The members of The Belonging Co include:
+The members of the Belonging Co include the following: